angelbarrera92/yopmail-reader/README.md

 #### What is Yopmail?
 [YOPmail] *(Your Own Protection mail)* is a temporary e-mail service.
 They keep a message up for 8 days.
 [YOPmail wikia.com]
 #### Who is going to use this tool?
-This Tool was made for people who wants to automate certain task involving email receptions.
+This Tool was made for people who wants to automate certain task involving email reception.
-I were looking for a tool similar like this but was not lucky.
+I were looking for a similar tool like this but was not lucky.
 So i am sharing my yopmail reader for the comunity.
 #### What does this tool?
   - List first incoming emails
   - List incoming emails from a specific page